kvn-31/twn_devops-bootcamp/README.md

 This project consists of:
 - Demo Projects
-- Notes
+- Notes (they were written during the course and are neither complete nor perfect)
-- Smaller helpers/scripts used during the course
+- Smaller helpers/scripts used during the course in the exercises

 ## Demo Projects
 - [10_kubernetes](https://github.com/kvn-31/twn_devops-bootcamp/tree/main/demo_projects/10_kubernets/demo_project)